Shaphen/data-tracking-challenge-DOSIS/README.md

 #### Seperated the calculation of `%Accepted` from the manipulation of the data variables
 ![SOC](https://github.com/Shaphen/shaphen_bee_challenged/blob/master/app/assets/images/SOP.png)

 I decided to create two concerns for finding the percentage of accepted nectar, `organize_worker_data.rb` and `percentage_accepted.rb`.
-This was based on my practice of seperation of concerns.
+This was based on the seperation of concerns principle.
 The declaration, manipulation, and population of the variables were different tasks than calculating the actual percentage itself.
 I found it appropriate to make a `PercentageAccepted` module to be utilized by the `OrganizeWorkerData` module called in `worker_bees_controller`.

 NB: I was advised to have fun in the design docs and I took that seriously as I made the seed data.
 Hope you enjoy.